stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

 Data Reduction Methods
 ======================

-:py:class:`AnalyseFile` offers a number of methods to assist in data reduction and data processing.
+:py:class:`AnalysisMixin` offers a number of methods to assist in data reduction and data processing.

 .. _binning_guide: